 The Flight of Madeleine and Porphyro, William Holman Hunt

-In a letter to his brother and sister-in-law written in 1819, Keats interrupts his musings on the pleasures of his own indolence to say that he has just received word that a friend’s father is on the brink of death.
-This news, interrupting an afternoon of selfish pleasures, jars him: “This is the world,” he observes, using the vague demonstrative pronoun to encapsulate the unjustness of it all, cramming into that one word a bursting sense of inarticulable feeling.
+In a letter to his brother and sister-in-law written in 1819, Keats interrupts his musings on the pleasures of indolence to note that he has just received word that a friend’s father is on the brink of death.
+This news, coming amidst an afternoon of selfish pleasures, jars him: “This is the world,” he observes, using the vague demonstrative pronoun to encapsulate the unjustness of it all, cramming into that one word a bursting sense of inarticulable feeling.
 “Thus,” he continues,

 we cannot expect to give way many hours to pleasure.
 Circumstances are like Clouds continually gathering and bursting.
 While we are laughing the seed of some trouble is put into the wide arable land of events—while we are laughing it sprouts, it grows and suddenly bears poison fruit which we must pluck (1289).